 - Contact the police and ensure that a police report is completed, even if you have simply been threatened with violence.
 The nearest Canadian government office abroad can help you.

 - If you are unable to go to the police immediately, record all the details you can recall about the attack and the attacker.
 If possible, have photographs taken of your injuries.

 - Preserve evidence of the attack.
 Don’t bathe or brush your teeth.

 - Seek medical assistance.
 Even with no physical injuries, it is important to determine the risks of sexually transmitted diseases and pregnancy.
 If the assault was violent, do not assume that you are physically well.
 Go to a health care professional.
-See our Medical Emergencies web page for further advice.
+See Sickness or injury for further advice.

 - Make arrangements to contact family and friends back home to reassure them about your well-being, especially if you have been unable to contact them due to the assault.

 - To help cope with the trauma, discuss the incident with family and friends or with a professional.

 - Report the assault to the nearest Canadian government office abroad or contact our Emergency Watch and Response Centre.

 Canadian consular officials abroad can:

 - provide you with contact information for local police and medical services